awakesecurity/proto3-suite/README.md

 #### GHC 9.8

-We do not support features making use of the dhall and large-records libraries because neither library currently builds on GHC 9.8, and therefore we cannot test our support.
+We do not support features making use of the "dhall" or "large-records" libraries because neither library currently builds on GHC 9.8, and therefore we cannot test our support.